gitbls/ndm/README.md

 * Only /24 networks are supported.
 This includes 192.168.n.* for any 'n'.
 * No IPV6 support
-* V1 is only tested and supported on two Linux distros: Raspberry Pi with Raspbian Stretch and openSUSE Leap 15
+* V1 is only tested and supported on two Linux distros: Raspberry Pi with Raspbian Stretch or later and openSUSE Leap 15
 * Nameserver failover.
 Looking into it.

 ## Installing on Raspbian